knocklabs/docs/pages/notification-feeds/customizing-ui.md

 ## Using dark mode

-The feed supports an optional `colorMode` prop, that defaults to `light` but can be set as `dark` for dark mode support:
+The feed supports an optional `colorMode` prop, that defaults to `light` but can be set as `dark` for dark mode support.

 ```jsx
 import { NotificationFeed } from "@knocklabs/react-notification-feed";